wgsl-tooling-wg/wesl-spec/README.md

 Join us on [github](https://github.com/wgsl-tooling-wg/wgsl-import-spec) or [discord](https://discord.gg/FXhZDV8V) to help.

+## Goals

+Our ambition is to create a modestly improved, practical variant of WGSL.
+The result should feel like WGSL with a few things added.

 ## WGSL Enhancements

 We're aiming to prioritize WGSL enhancements that are: 1) important for community projects,
-2) feel natural to the WGSL programmer, and 3) reasonable to integrate into tools.
+2) feel natural to the WGSL programmer, and 3) not too difficult to integrate into community tools.

+The simple enhancements we want to find will take some time to stabilize.
+Adventerous projects will be able to opt in to experimental enhancements to try alongside stable features.

-A WGSL enhancement for `import` statements to enable importing WGSL elements like functions from other files is our first priority.
+A WGSL enhancement for `import` statements to enable importing WGSL elements like functions from other files is our first priority to stabilize.
 See spec draft here: **[imports](./Imports.md)**.

 Several other WGSL enhancements are on the [roadmap](#wgsl-enhancements-roadmap).